HM Prison Wandsworth: History

 The prison was built in 1851, when it was known as Surrey House of Correction.
-It was designed according to the humane separate system principle: a number of corridors radiate from a central control point with each prisoner having toilet facilities.
-The toilets were subsequently removed to increase prison capacity and the prisoners had to engage in the process of "slopping out", until 1996.
+It was designed according to the humane separate system principle with a number of corridors radiating from a central control point with each prisoner having toilet facilities.
+The toilets were later removed to increase prison capacity and the prisoners had to "slop out", until 1996.

 On 29 July 1879, Catherine Webster was executed for the murder and dismemberment of her mistress, Mrs. Thomas, at Richmond.
-The murder, which occurred in March, was for the purpose of stealing Mrs. Thomas‘ property and going to America with a man named Webb.
+The murder, which occurred in March, was for the purpose of stealing Mrs. Thomas' property and going to America with a man named Webb.
 The only witnesses to the execution were the sheriff, the surgeon and the chaplain.
 No reporters were permitted.
 The sheriff reported that Mrs. Webster met her death with dignity.
 The body was buried in a shallow grave on prison grounds and covered in lime.

-In 1930, inmate James Edward Spiers, serving a 10-year sentence for armed robbery, took his own life in front of a group of Justices of the Peace who were there to witness his receiving 15 lashes, then a form of judicial corporal punishment.
+In 1930, inmate James Edward Spiers, serving a 10-year sentence for armed robbery, took his own life in front of a group of justices of the peace who were there to witness his receiving 15 lashes, then a form of judicial corporal punishment.

 In 1951, Wandsworth was the holding prison for a national stock of the birch and the cat o' nine tails, implements for corporal punishment inflicted as a disciplinary penalty under the prison rules.
 An example of a flogging with the "cat" carried out in Wandsworth Prison itself was reported in July 1954.

 On 8 July 1965, Ronnie Biggs escaped from the prison, where he was serving a 30-year sentence for his part in the Great Train Robbery.
 Two years later he fled to Brazil and remained on the run until 2001, when he returned to the UK.

+The prison was originally designed to hold less than a thousand inmates, but as of 2023, there are between 1,300 and 1,500 prisoners.

 Execution site

 Wandsworth was the site of 135 executions, between 1878 and 1961.
 Built in 1878, the gallows was located near the A wing.
-In 1911 a new gallows was built between the E and F wings, and in 1938 a new facility was built at the E wing.
+In 1911, a new gallows was built between the E and F wings, and in 1938 a further gallows was built at the E wing.
 Among those executed by hanging were: